universal-meaning-map/docs/readme.md

 - If the `AREF` is pointing to an `IID`it will resolve to the `CID`, and then will resolve the `CID`
 - A `AREF`may look like that `QmXPTSJee8a4uy61vhAs35tM5bXDomSmo1BbTMUVAVbAGJz6zpqnbq/QmXPTSJee8a4uy61vhAs35tM5bXDomSmo1BbTMUVAVbAGJqz3qlkca`

-### Property
-- A `property` (key) defines "how" the `note` relates to any other information (value)
-- The `property` in itself is a pointer to another `note`, that describes the semantic and type attributes of that `property`.
-This means that the meaning of how `notes` relate to other `notes` is always given by the users.
-- This also means that `properties` can be understood as "global" variables, but the "global" scope is not within a project but truly global.
-`Properties` are `self-describing` types that include a semantic and typing interface.

 ## FAQ
 ### Semantic consensus
-A common question about the system is...
-> How to make any sense of anything if everything is concerning the semantics of a particular `mind` as opposed to an agreed understanding of the meaning of something?
+How to make any sense of anything if everything is concerning the semantics of a particular `mind` as opposed to an agreed understanding of the meaning of something?

->
-The view in this regard is that an "agreed understanding" is an illusion and we should acknowledge it by being explicit on its representation, as opposed to embracing a fallacy of shared meaning.
+"Agreed understanding" is an illusion and we should acknowledge it by being explicit on its representation, as opposed to embracing a fallacy of shared meaning.
-If there is a "shared meaning" is a fuzzy emergent behaviour, as opposed to an explicit sought one.
+If there is a "shared meaning" is a partial overlap of fuzzy associations.
+It is an emergent behaviour, as opposed to an explicit sought one.

 ### Comparison with the Semantic Web
 Certain elements may seem similar to the `Semantic web` (and other similar protocols), but there are very significant differences: